Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 ### C16
 Any wire that is used as part of the loop and is connected to the vehicle detector shall be protected using a heavy-duty cable protector that is capable of protecting the wires under the weight of a vehicle or pedestrian while protecting the wires from the weather.

-   - This constraint was not achieved as it was determined by the team that it would be unnecessary to purchase cable protectors due to the loops having more durability and resistance to wear from vehicle movement than originally expected at the beginning of the project.
+   - This constraint was descoped as it was determined by the team that it would be unnecessary to purchase cable protectors due to the loops having more durability and resistance to wear from vehicle movement than originally expected at the beginning of the project.

 ### C17
 Vehicle detector shall detect vehicles and motorcycles that are tailgating (when the front bumper of one vehicle is close to the back bumper and the two vehicles are in the same loop at the same time on one side of the roadway).